PronkLJ/crx10ial/README.md

 For physical control of the robot, the robot controller must have ROS 2 Package (S568).

 ## Content
-This repository currently includes three packages:
+This repository currently includes four packages, of which only robot_bringup and robot_motion are actively used.
+The other two only function as reference.
 * The robot_description package describes the crx10ial robot.
 Most of the URDF is from [the work of Paulo Franceshi](https://github.com/paolofrance/crx_description) (Depricated, now uses URDF from FANUC).
 * The robot_bringup package includes launch files for the Gazebo and MoveIt simulation & path planning.
 * The robot_moveit_config package holds all the configuration files that are used for MoveIt path planning (Depricated, now uses MoveIt configurations from FANUC).

 ## Package installation

-To install the three packages from inside your workspace:
+To install the four packages from inside your workspace:
 ```console
 cd src
 git clone https://github.com/PronkLJ/crx10ial
 ```

-The FANUC ROS2 drivers are supplied by FANUC.
+The FANUC ROS2 drivers for the hardware interface are supplied by FANUC.

 ## Simulation - main launch file
 ### Launch MoveIt2